Child Custody Modification

 How the Court Process Works

 Unless agreed upon, modifications of existing child custody orders generally only occur after the court conducts an evidentiary hearing and can make proper findings of fact and conclusions of law.
 The first step in modifying child custody orders is to file a motion.
 The motion will result in a hearing wherein the judge will determine whether to proceed further.
-The judge at the first hearing may send the parties to mediation, set an evidentiary hearing, or gather additional information before determining how to proceed.
+The judge at the first hearing may deny the motion, send the parties to mediation, set an evidentiary hearing, or gather additional information before determining how to proceed.
+McFarling Law Group can assist in all phases of the process of modifying child custody from drafting motions and oppositions to putting on the best case at an evidentiary hearing, which is similar to a trial.

 Experienced Attorneys at Your Side